MetaSeth/SimpleStore/README.md

 For real-world applications, the following enhancements can be considered:

-1. Concurrency Handling with asynchronous operations.
-2. Implement data size limits.
+1. Implement data size limits.
-3. Introduce data expiration with TTL (Time-to-live).
+2. Introduce data expiration with TTL (Time-to-live).
-4. Schema validation for stored data.
+3. Schema validation for stored data.

 ## Contribution